Stupidism/enzyme-shallow-until/README.md

 [![Known Vulnerabilities][snyk-badge]][snyk]

 `enzyme-shallow-until` is a utility library to extend enzyme's shallow function.
+It gives ShallowWrapper the ability to dive until a specific component type.
+Especially useful when you have some HOC-style components to test.

 ## Setup
 - install

 `npm i -D enzyme enzyme-shallow-until enzyme-adapter-react-xx`

 - setup `ShallowWrapper`